koji-kojiro/igcc/README.md

 Its features and limitations are listed below:

 **Features**
-- written in less than 200 lines of bash script
+- written in less than 400 lines of bash script
 - line editting with GNU Readline
 - some useful commands
+- tab-completion of keywords and commands

 **Limitations**
 - do not support C preprocessor directives